sourcegraph/sourcegraph-public-snapshot/doc/index.md

 # Sourcegraph documentation

-[Sourcegraph](https://sourcegraph.com) is used by developers at Uber, Lyft, Yelp, and more to help them search, navigate and review code at enterprise scale.
+[Sourcegraph](https://sourcegraph.com) Sourcegraph is a web-based, open-source, self-hosted code search and navigation tool for developers, used by Uber, Lyft, Yelp, and more.

 ## Quickstart guide